John Cain (41st Premier of Victoria): First term as premier

 During the first term of his government, Cain's government carried out many reforms to Victorian government, particularly in the areas of education, environment, law reform and public administration.
 The Government brought in nude beaches, legalised brothels, extended Saturday shop trading hours, extended nightclub hours, extended hotel hours and allowed Sunday VFL football and more gambling opportunities.

 Cain was a Keynesian, opposed to the doctrines of economic rationalism, and he increased government spending in the hope of stimulating growth and investment.
 Following the lead of New South Wales premier Neville Wran, Cain demanded Government-owned enterprises pay dividends to the treasury, these dividends were increased every year forcing these enterprises to borrow to pay the dividend.
 Other schemes such as the Victorian Economic Development Corporation, and the Victorian Equity Trust promised good returns.
 These schemes worked so long as the national economy remained buoyant.

-Controversially the Government of Victoria refused to approve the plans for the upgrade of VFL Park in 1982/1983 because the upgrade would've threatened the Melbourne Cricket Ground's right to host the VFL Grand Final.
+Controversially the Government of Victoria refused to approve the plans for the upgrade of VFL Park in 1982/1983 because the upgrade would threaten the Melbourne Cricket Ground's right to host the VFL Grand Final.
 Cain, who had played Australian football at Scotch College, made sure Waverley Park had no chance to succeed and the MCG remained the number one venue.
-Cain said that such a major event must be played in the centre of Melbourne but his real reason for sabotaging Waverley Park was to look after the MCC.
+Cain said that such a major event must be played in the centre of Melbourne, but his real reason for sabotaging Waverley Park was to look after the MCC.
 He saw his first VFL Grand Final with his father in 1942, and watched every one after that.
 He also kept the Australian Open in Melbourne by building the National Tennis Centre in Melbourne Park.

-Cain forced exclusive male-only sporting clubs like the Melbourne Cricket Club and Victorian Racing Club (VRC) - private clubs on public lands - to accept women as full members.
+Cain forced exclusive male-only sporting clubs like the Melbourne Cricket Club and Victorian Racing Club (VRC) – private clubs on public lands – to accept women as full members.
 The VRC had notorious lines painted on the ground that women were forbidden to cross.
 He told the VRC that the lines had to go if they were to ever again receive government funding.

 One of Cain's major achievements was the introduction of Victoria's Freedom of Information laws, making Victoria the first state to pass such laws.

 Cain was also responsible for the appointment as Governor of Davis McCaughey, then aged 71, who served from 1986 to 1992.
-A highly respected theologian, McCaughey was a popular choice after the controversy surrounding after the resignation of Rear Admiral Sir Brian Murray, following disputed accusations that he had improperly accepted free air travel.
+A highly respected theologian, McCaughey was a popular choice after the controversy surrounding the resignation of Rear Admiral Sir Brian Murray, following disputed accusations that he had improperly accepted free air travel.